 If you do decide to let the pearl be your model for growth, it implies a consciousness of what makes for startup success.
 There is a lot of talk about the desirability of ‘unicorn’ startups (a privately held startup company valued at over $1 billion).
 It’s also said that angels and venture capitalists are hungry for GBF (Get Big Fast) investments and ones that grow the business fifty percent a year for the first five years.

 However, GBF is not for most of us without outside equity, not least because it has inherent dangers.
 Most VCs are looking to exit early and thus longevity or sustainability is not their top priority.
 On the other hand the majority of founders are looking to stay around, rather than to make a fast buck.

 I say that you need to be stretched a bit and ‘go for it’, but that your big concern from day one should be to strengthen the new venture, since in the early stages it is so fragile.
 Hence there is no real choice to be made between fast or firm growth.
 Firm growth is the way to go.
 I have some tips on how to do that in my post on expansion or extension.

 Anther interesting way of describing the stages of startup progress is

-- Efficiency—ensuring the viability of what you’re doing;
+- Enhance—ensure the viability of what you’re doing;

-- Scale—growing the business to weather the ups and downs;
+- Scale—grow the business to weather the ups and downs;

-- Conservation—maintaining achievements while dealing with the threats
+- Conserve—maintain achievements, while dealing with the threats

-If this makes sense to you, then be your own sternest critic and make a habit of undertaking monthly variance analysis This does not mean that you will have a clear run, since you’ll still need to confront challenges.
+If this makes sense to you, then be your own sternest critic and make a habit of undertaking monthly variance analysis of actual costs, sales and profits or loss against forecasts.
+This does not mean that you will have a clear run, since you’ll still need to confront challenges.
 A very help way to make sure that you are confronting the challenges is to read my eBook, Founders Stay Afloat: by tracking 25 vital facts and figures.